vindecodex/nextjs-ceramic/README.md

 #### Requirements
 - node v14.x+

+- metamask extension installed in your browser

 - ceramic node running locally - [here's how](https://developers.ceramic.network/build/cli/installation/)

 #### Starting the project

-Clone this repository and install dep. `npm i`
+Clone this repository and install dep. with `npm i`

 Ceramic node should be running by now before running below command